 [Box 2 here]

-The review was deliberately inclusive in nature and made no attempt to assess the quality of articles using a formal hierarchy of evidence.
-Had we done so, data would have been extracted from far fewer studies, primarily because the nature of the topic does not lend itself to methods such as randomised controlled trials (see Petticrew & Roberts, 2003).
+The review was deliberately inclusive in nature and made no attempt to assess the quality of articles using a formal hierarchy of evidence (see Petticrew & Roberts, 2003).
+Had we done so, data would have been extracted from far fewer studies.
 Instead, a wide range of relevant studies was included.

 Findings